usmanbashir/book-club-frontend/README.md

 ## Wins
-Other than creating a full stack application by myself, I think the main win from this project was getting through all the errors I faced, big and small.
+I think the main win from this project was getting through all the errors I faced, big and small.
+My confidence in approaching problems has grown immensely and I feel comfortable in finding the root of a problem

 I have a better understanding of user authentication and linking up the front and backend of an application.

 Definitely a general improvement of my skills and understanding of problems.